 PFAS - Links and Resources

-Hopkinton's water has a PFAS6 level of 22 ng/L and that exceeds the MassDEP's Maximum Contaminant Level (MCL) of 20 ng/L. Some people who drink water containing PFAS6 in excess of the MCL of 20 ng/L may experience certain adverse effects.
+The table above shows the results of Hopkinton's PFAS6 testing of its water supply as compared to the MassDEP's Maximum Contaminant Level (MCL) of 20 ng/L. Some people who drink water containing PFAS6 in excess of the MCL of 20 ng/L may experience certain adverse effects.
 These could include effects on the liver, blood, immune system, thyroid, and fetal development.
 These PFAS6 may also elevate the risk of certain cancers.
 For more information on PFAS, see the links below.